whatyouhide/whatyouhide.github.io/_posts/2020-01-22-protobuf_DRAFT.md

 end
 ```

-This whole approach worked okay for a while, but soon we needed to use our Protobuf definitions from a service written in Python (out of necessity).
+This whole approach worked okay for a while, but soon we needed to use our Protobuf definitions from a service written in Python.

 ## Sharing Protobuf schemas through Git submodules

 The first thing that came to mind when we thought about sharing Protobuf schema definitions across different programming languages was [Git submodules][git-submodules].
 We created a `proto_schemas` repository containing all the `.proto` files and added it as a Git submodule to our `events` Elixir library and to a single Python service.
 Not much changed on the Elixir side, but on the Python side things were working a bit differently.
-The Protobuf Python library uses a common approach among Protobuf libraries, which is to use a plugin to the `protoc` compiler in order to generate Python code from the `.proto` files.
+The Protobuf Python library uses a common approach among Protobuf libraries, which is to use a plugin to the [`protoc`][protoc] compiler in order to generate Python code from the `.proto` files.
 Essentially, you call:

 ```bash
 # TODO
 protoc --python_out=...
 ```

-So for example, our `event_envelope.proto` file became `event_envelope.pb2.py`.
+So, for example, our `event_envelope.proto` file would become `event_envelope.pb2.py` once compiled.

 The Git submodule approach worked okay for a while but it presented two main challenges: how to version schemas in an uniform way across languages?
 How to avoid having every project contain a copy of the Protobuf schemas and having to compile them individually to the host language?

-Lucky for me, one day I was discussing these problems with my good friend [Eric][ericmj] from the Elixir team and we figured out a way to only keep the Protobuf schemas in a single place, compile them all in a single place, but use them from different languages all around.
+Lucky for me, one day I was discussing these problems with my friend [Eric][ericmj] from the Elixir team and we figured out a way to only keep the Protobuf schemas in a single place, compile them all in a single place, but use them from different languages all around.

-## `protoc` and CI
+## `protoc`, CI, and libraries

-I did some research on available Protobuf libraries for Elixir and was lucky to find an alternative to exprotobuf called [elixir-protobuf][TODO].
-The APIs that this library exposes are exactly the same as the APIs exposed by exprotobuf, so compatibility was not an issue.
-However, this library has a key features that I was interested in: it supports code generation through the `protoc` Protobuf compiler.
-It works like it does in Python (and many other languages).
+I did some research on available Protobuf libraries for Elixir and was lucky to find an alternative to Exprotobuf called [elixir-protobuf][elixir-protobuf].
+The APIs that this library exposes to manipulate Protobuf structs and manage serialization were exactly the same as the APIs exposed by Exprotobuf, so compatibility was not an issue.
+However, this library had a key features that I was interested in: it supported code generation through the `protoc` Protobuf compiler.
+It worked like it does in Python (and many other languages).

 ```bash
 # TODO